chapel-lang/chapel/doc/rst/language/spec/organization.rst

    programs on distributed-memory systems.

 -  Chapter :ref:`Chapter-Domain_Maps` describes
-   Chapel’s *domain map* construct for defining the layout of domains and arrays within a single locale and/or the distribution of domains and arrays across multiple locales.
+   Chapel’s *distributions*, which define how domains and arrays are stored in memory and/or distributed across multiple locales and how data-parallel operations are performed.

 -  Chapter :ref:`Chapter-User_Defined_Reductions_and_Scans` describes
    how Chapel programmers